 A good self-intro is harder than it looks.
 Too short and you sound unprepared, too long and you lose the room, too generic and nobody remembers you 30 seconds later.
-The fix is having a tight version pre-loaded for each context, so you stop improvising.
-These prompts give you that library.
+The fix is keeping a tight version pre-loaded for each context so you stop improvising.
+These 12 prompts build that library: paste your background once, generate every variant, then memorize the structure (not the script) so delivery stays natural.

 Best for